recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Vana sat cross-limbed, her eyes upon the earth.
 A great bird passed overhead; she knew it by its shadow on the ground.
 “This it was that crossed Kadoumin’s mind and the mind of Kamilil, but neither could gain its shape!”
 She sat still, in the dry light, but she was not wholly accustomed to that light—by no means wholly accustomed to that light.
 Not even Uduma was that.

-“What else?” asked Vana at last, and she spoke in a dulled and weary voice.{101}
+“What else?” asked Vana at last, and she spoke in a dulled and weary voice.

 “If the ram can do all that,” said Uduma, “if the lamb at last turns with him, then the ewe must seek her gain elsewhere.”